Submission Deadlines and Announcements

 - Affiliates, employees, and family members of the readers, judges, and staff of Write LA, LiveRead/LA, and LA Screenwriter are not eligible for the competition.

-- For each grand prize winner, Write/LA will pay for airfare to Los Angeles (up to $500 USD) and one hotel room for the grand prize experience scheduled for December 5-7, 2019.
-If any winning writer cannot get to Los Angeles for less than $500, the winner will be responsible for any travel costs in excess of $500.
-If a grand prize winner lives outside of the United States, he or she will be responsible for obtaining any necessary visas and/or passports to enter the country.
-Write/LA will work with the winners to book flights, where possible.
-If a winning writer lives in the Los Angeles area, no cash equivalent for the airfare or hotel room will be provided.
+- Write LA will pay for airfare to Los Angeles (up to $500 USD) and one hotel room for the nights of November 6-7, 2020.
+If the winning writer lives in the Los Angeles area, no cash equivalent for the airfare will be provided.
+If the winning writer cannot get to Los Angeles for less than $500, the winner will be responsible for any travel costs in excess of $500.
+If the winner lives outside of the United States, he or she will be responsible for obtaining any necessary visas and/or passports to enter the country.
+Write LA will work with the winner to book flights, where possible.

 The Boilerplate Stuff

-- By entering Write/LA, you understand that Write/LA, LiveRead/LA, and LA Screenwriter will be free to use your name, script title, and logline for promotional purposes without additional consideration should you qualify for the Quarterfinals or beyond.
+- By entering Write LA, you understand that Write LA, LiveRead/LA, and LA Screenwriter will be free to use your name, script title, and logline for promotional purposes without additional consideration should you qualify for the Semifinals or beyond.

 - The entrant shall indemnify and hold harmless Write LA, LA Screenwriter, and LiveRead/LA, its employees, contractors, agents, and Write LA judges from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney’s fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, and/or publicity to the screenplay entered.